Education | Bay Area Library & Information Network

 Infopeople provides a wide variety of training to those who work in California libraries.
 On-ground workshops are open to all members of the California library community – those working in any California library (academic, public, school, or special), in any California cooperative library system, or in any California library organization (see sidebar at right for workshops this week).
 It also includes California library school students, trustees, and volunteers, as well as library consultants, self-employed or unemployed librarians, and information professionals working in California.
 Online training is also available.
 See their training program for more information.

-San José State University School of Library & Information Science
+San José State University School of Information

 UC Berkeley School of Information